 Launch the UPnP "Device Spy" tool, a WComp container, and activate the UPnP interfaces of your container using the "WComp.NET / Bind to UPnP Device" menu entry.
-Two new devices will appear in the "Device Spy": the control interface containing one service (Container1_Structural_0 for example) and another one (Container1_Functional_0) containing no service.
+You will see appear two new devices in the "Device Spy", the control interface containing one service (Container1_Structural_0 for example) and another one (Container1_Functional_0) containing no service.
+It is easier to locate your UPnP devices among others if you disconnect from the school's network.